pyl1b/p2p0mq/docs/index.rst

-.. enhterm documentation master file, created by sphinx-quickstart on Sat Nov  9 13:29:27 2019.
+.. p2p0mq documentation master file, created by sphinx-quickstart on Sat Nov  9 13:29:27 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to enhterm's documentation!
+Welcome to p2p0mq's documentation!
 ===================================

 .. toctree::